wellcomecollection/wellcome-collection-tei/Batak/README.md

 * M.C.
 Ricklefs and P. Voorhoeve, 'Catalogue of Batak manuscripts in the Wellcome Institute for the History of Medicine' from *Indonesian Manuscripts in Great Britain: a catalogue of Manuscripts in Indonesian languages in British Public Collections*, Oxford: Oxford University Press, 1977, p.
 25.
 * M.C.
 Ricklefs and P. Voorhoeve, 'Catalogue of Batak manuscripts in the Wellcome Institute for the History of Medicine' from 'Indonesian manuscripts in Great Britain: Addenda et Corrigenda', *Bulleting of the School of Oriental and African Studies*, 45(2), 1982, pp. 303-305.

-The TEI files in this repository were created by members of teams from across Wellcome Collection and are all freely available under a CC BY 4.0 license.
+The TEI files in this repository were created by members of teams from across Wellcome Collection.